babeheim/advent-of-code-2021/README.md

-# Day 11: Dumbo Squid
+# Day 11: Dumbo Octopus

 https://adventofcode.com/2021/day/11

 There are 100 octopuses arranged neatly in a 10 by 10 grid.
 Each octopus slowly gains energy over time and flashes brightly for a moment when its energy is full.

 Each time step, the energy levels increase by 1.
-If an octopus with a level greater than 9 flashes, increasing the energy levels of all adjacent octopuses by 1, including diagonally adjacent.
+An octopus with a level greater than 9 flashes, which increasing the energy levels of all adjacent octopuses by 1, including those diagonally adjacent.
 If this causes any neighbors to exceed an energy level of 9, they also flash.
 All octopuses who flashed then go to an energy of 0.

 In Part One, we want to know how many flashes will occur after a certain number of steps.
 In Part Two, we want to know the first step when all octopuses will flash simultaneously.